 Restricted Stock Issued to Employee Members of the Board.
-A total of 1,500,500 shares of restricted stock was approved by the Board to be granted to certain employee members of the Board of the Company on November 4, 2021, which vest on the three-year anniversary of such grant assuming the employees remain in his or her position as of the anniversary date.
-Therefore, stock-based compensation expense of \$7.2 million and \$1.2 million was recognized during the years ended December 31, 2022 and 2021, respectively, and the remaining \$13.2million will be recognized over the remaining restricted period, which was based upon the closing price of the stock on the date of the restricted stock issuance.
-The Board also cancelled the previously issued equity-based liability bonuses and approved a total of 600,000 shares of restricted stock to be granted to certain employees of the Company on June 1, 2022, which vest on November 4, 2024, assuming the employees remain in his or her position as of that date and cancelled certain contractual equity-based bonuses to such employees.
-Therefore, stock-based compensation expense of \$7.3 million and \$488,000 was recognized during the years ended December 31, 2022 and 2021, respectively, and the remaining \$12.9 million will be recognized over the remaining restricted period, which was based upon the closing price of the stock on the date of the restricted stock issuance.
+A total of 1,500,500 shares of restricted stock was approved by the board of directors to be granted to certain employee members of the board of the Company on November 4, 2021, which vest on the three-year anniversary of such grant assuming the employees remain in his or her position as of the anniversary date.
+Therefore, stock-based compensation expense of \$1.2 million was recognized during the year ended December 31, 2021, and the remaining \$20.4 million will be recognized over the remaining restricted period, which was based upon the closing price of the stock on the date of the restricted stock issuance.
+The Company also entered into contractual equity-based bonuses with certain non-director employees of the Company whereby they will be eligible for a cash bonus on the three-year anniversary of such contract equal to the product of a total of 600,000 shares of stock times the closing stock price on said anniversary assuming the employees remain in his or her position as of the anniversary date plus accrued dividends.
+Therefore, stock-based compensation expense of \$488,000 was recognized during the year ended December 31, 2021, and the remaining \$8.3 million based on the closing stock price as of December 31, 2021 of \$14.64 per share will be recognized over the remaining life of the contract.
+Since these awards are not considered equity awards, but rather liability awards, this liability is carried in other noncurrent liabilities on the accompanying balance sheet as of December 31, 2021.

 Stock Issued to Outside Directors.
-A total of 21,184 shares of restricted stock was approved by the Board to be granted to the outside directors of the Company on June 1, 2022, which will vest at the next annual meeting, assuming the Board members maintain their positions on the Board.
-Therefore, stock-based compensation expense of \$427,000 was recognized during the year ended December 31, 2022 and the remaining \$305,000 will be recognized between January and June 2023, which was based upon the closing price of the stock on the date of the restricted stock issuance.
-In addition, a total of 67,779 shares of restricted stock was approved by the Board to be granted to the outside directors of the Company on June 1, 2021, which vested in January 2022.
-Therefore, the remaining stock-based compensation expense of \$284,000 was recognized during the year ended December 31, 2022, which was based upon the closing price of the stock on the date of the restricted stock issuance.
+A total of 67,779 shares of restricted stock was approved by the board of directors to be granted to the outside directors of the Company on June 1, 2021, which vest on the one-year anniversary of such grant assuming the director remains in his or her position as of the anniversary date.
+Therefore, stock-based compensation expense of \$398,000 was recognized during the year ended December 31, 2021, and the remaining \$284,000 will be recognized over the remaining restricted period, which was based upon the closing price of the stock on the date of the restricted stock issuance.

 Stock was issued to the outside directors of the Company in November 2020 in the amount of 12,500 shares for each outside director, totaling 62,500 shares.
 There were no restrictions of these shares.
-Therefore stock-based compensation expense was recognized immediately upon the issuance of these shares in the amount of \$302,000 which was based upon the closing price of the stock on the date the stock issuance was approved by the Board of the Company.
+Therefore stock-based compensation expense was recognized immediately upon the issuance of these shares in the amount of \$302,000 which was based upon the closing price of the stock on the date the stock issuance was approved by the board of directors of the Company.